What is that powerful mindset?

 - Healthy happiness: effects of happiness on physical health and the consequences for preventive health care (Veenhoven R et al., 2008 HappinessStud.
 9:449);

 Foods boosting your mental health are those rich in antioxidants that neutralize free radicals (toxic for the brain).
-Food boosting your brain are all vegetables, notably apples, blueberries, strawberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
+Food boosting your brain are all vegetables, notably apples, blueberries, pomegranate, walnuts, spices, garlic, green tea, mint aroma, lavender, rose, geranium, rosemary, basil.
 Source: Paul L. Green, Brain Power (2015).

 Getting out in nature for just a walk or other.
 There is a scientific evidence that nature exposure (named forest bathing in Japan) have health benefits, including lower blood pressure, pulse rate, salivary cortisol level, and better heart rate variability.
 Here at this link you can read the Shinrin-yoku study for forest bathing.